Dual Induction CLT for High-dimensional m-dependent Data: High-dimensional Berry--Esseen bound for m -ring dependent random samples with nondegenerate covariance matrices

 \begin{theorem} Suppose that Assumptions \eqref{assmp:min_var}, \eqref{assmp:min_ev} and \eqref{assmp:var_ev} hold.
 Then, for $m=1$ and $q \geq 3$,

 for some universal constant $C > 0$. \end{theorem}

-The main steps of the proof of a simplified and weaker version of the above statement that depends on the {\it maximal}, as opposed to average, third moments are described in detail in \cref{sec:pf_sketch}.
+The main steps of the proof of a simplified and weaker version of the above statement that depends on the {\it maximal}, as opposed to the average, third moments are described in detail in \cref{sec:pf_sketch}.
 The complete proof calls for a more complicated and cumbersome Lindeberg swapping argument that will be explained in \cref{sec:permutation_argument}.
 For the comprehensive proof, please refer to \cref{sec:pf_1_dep_3P}.

 It is worth commenting on the dimension complexity (i.e. the overall dependence on $p$) of the bound in \Cref{thm:1_dep_berry_esseen_3P}.
-The distance $\mu(X_{[1,n]}, Y_{[1,n]})$, will vanish as $n$, $p$ and all the quantities involved vary provided that
+The distance $\mu(X_{[1,n]}, Y_{[1,n]})$, will vanish as $n$, $p$ and all the quantities involved vary, provided that

-To illustrate, if $\sigma_{\min}$ and $\underline{\sigma}$ are of constant order, the dimension complexity will depend on how the terms $\bar{L}_3^2 \log^5(p)$ and $\bar{\nu}_q^{2/(q-2)} (\log p)^{4/(q-2)}$ scale with $n$.
-For instance, if the $X_i$'s are sub-Gaussian, the dimension complexity is dominated by the first term in the left hand side of \eqref{eq:rate}, and the requirement becomes $\log^5 p = o(n)$.
-Under the same settings and assuming independent summands (a special case of the above theorem; see \cref{sec:comparison_indep} below), the best-known dimension complexity in the literature is $\log^4 p = o(n)$; see \citealp[Corollary 2.1]{chernozhukov2020nearly}.)
-This sharper dimension complexity rate was obtained assuming at least four moments, i.e. $q \geq 4$.
-Under this stronger assumption we are in fact able to match this rate.
-This is not surprising, existence of higher moments has been shown to improve the dimension complexity: for example, \citet{fang2020large} sharpened the the high-dimensional Berry--Esseen bound for convex sets established by \citet{bentkus2005lyapunov} assuming finite fourth moment conditions.
+To illustrate, if $\sigma_{\min}$ and $\underline{\sigma}$ are of constant order, the dimension complexity will depend on how the terms $\bar{L}_3^2 \log^5(p)$ and $\bar{\nu}_q^{2/(q-2)} (\log p)^{\max\{(q+2)/(q-2), 3\}}$ scale with $n$.
+For instance, if the $X_i$'s are sub-Gaussian, then \cref{eq:rate} with $q=4$ implies that the dimension complexity is dominated by the first term on the left hand side of \eqref{eq:rate}, and the requirement becomes $\log^5 p = o(n)$.
+Under the same settings and assuming independent summands (a special case of the above theorem; see \cref{sec:comparison_indep} below), the best-known dimension complexity in the literature is $\log^4 p = o(n)$; see Corollary 2.1 of \citetalias{chernozhukov2020nearly}.
+Interestingly, Theorem 2.1 can be improved if $q \ge 4$ (instead of $q \ge 3$) and this improvement implies the best-known dimension complexity for the sub-Gaussian case.
+This is not entirely surprising, as the existence of higher moments has been shown to improve the dimension complexity: for example, \citet{fang2020large} sharpened the the high-dimensional Berry--Esseen bound for convex sets established by \citet{bentkus2005lyapunov} assuming finite fourth moment conditions.
+In the present setting, which is concerned with hyper-rectangles, higher-order moments similarly enables a more precise control of the higher-order remainder terms from the various Taylor series expansions, resulting in the improved convergence rates, as stated in the next result.

 \begin{theorem} Suppose that Assumptions \eqref{assmp:min_var}, \eqref{assmp:min_ev} and \eqref{assmp:var_ev} hold.
 Then, if $m=1$ and $q \geq 4$,